Image from The Seafarer by David Swartz, Issue 164 Summer & Fall

 Current response time:

-We receive thousands of submissions every year.
+We receive a high volume of submissions every year.
 Our current response time is approximately six months but may vary depending on volume of submissions.
 If you wish to check the status of your submission, you can do so by logging into Submittable at any time.

 Important Guidelines: